HL7/case-reporting/source/pages/profiles.md

 Each member of the family of actions (Triggering, Rule Processing, Clinical Feedback, Creation of eICR, Routing and Sending) aligns with what may be different healthcare information systems or modules involved in reporting.
 The narrative elements of this profile will be used to help structure and guide implementation until EHRs have the ability to automatically consume them.

-“Triggering” value sets and metadata can be used for EHR implementations whether they are FHIR-based or not.
+Triggering value sets and metadata can be used for EHR implementations whether they are FHIR-based or not.
-Through the “Rules Processing” action, this implementation guide seeks to help advance EHR-based, or EHR API-connected rules engine capabilities that can run under clinical data authorities as the industry can support them.
+Through the Rules Processing action, this implementation guide seeks to help advance EHR-based, or EHR API-connected rules engine capabilities that can run under clinical data authorities as the industry can support them.
-While there may be circumstances, in conjunction with appropriate guidelines, where clinical personal are "alerted" to a particular reportable condition, for the most part the “Clinical Feedback” action involves attaching information to a patient's chart or queuing information for providers and reporters.
+While there may be circumstances, in conjunction with appropriate guidelines, where clinical personal are "alerted" to a particular reportable condition, for the most part the Clinical Feedback action involves attaching information to a patient's chart or queuing information for providers and reporters.
-The “Creation of the eICR” action involves the marshaling of FHIR resources needed to create the eICR profile included in this standard.
+The Creation of the eICR action involves the marshaling of FHIR resources needed to create the eICR profile included in this standard.
-And the “Sending of the eICR” action involves the transmission of the eICR to either the APHL AIMS Platform, a Public Health Agency (PHA), or a Health information Exchange or Health Data Network on the way to a PHA.
+And the Sending of the eICR action involves the transmission of the eICR to either the APHL AIMS Platform, a Public Health Agency (PHA), or a Health information Exchange or Health Data Network on the way to a PHA.

 The FHIR subscription service supports public health needs for the routine and emergent distribution of the Knowledge Distribution.
 The Subscription does not require FHIR implementation on the receiving (EHR) end of the transaction, but can provide XML or JSON formats via RESTful query or proactive notification channels.